foundryvtt/crucible/docs/Character/Skills.md

 #### Acrobatics Tasks

 **Climb.** You can climb vertically ascending surfaces at 1/2 your normal Stride as a part of the Stride action.
-Difficult surfaces, or attempts to climb an easier surface more quickly, may require an Acrobatics check to scale successfully.
+Difficult surfaces, or attempts to climb an easier surface more quickly, may require an Acrobatics check to scale successfully.<br>
-**Leap.** You can perform an Acrobatics check to move farther during a leap than your base Horizontal or Vertical leap distances.
+**Leap.** You can perform an Acrobatics check to move farther during a leap than your base Horizontal or Vertical leap distances.<br>
-**Tumble.** When you fall and are not restrained or otherwise immobilized, you can perform an Acrobatics check as Standard Action to land safely.
+**Tumble.** When you fall and are not restrained or otherwise immobilized, you can perform an Acrobatics check as Standard Action to land safely.<br>
 **Escape.** If you are grappled or restrained, you can attempt to slip free.
-Breaking a source of the Grappled condition is a Standard Action, while freeing yourself from a source of the Restrained condition is a Lengthy Action.
+Breaking a source of the Grappled condition is a Standard Action, while freeing yourself from a source of the Restrained condition is a Lengthy Action.<br>
 **Squeeze.** You can force your limbs or entire body into tight spaces by performing an Acrobatics check as an action.
-If you would move while remaining in this tight space, you move at half movement.
+If you would move while remaining in this tight space, you move at half movement.<br>
-**Balance.** When standing on narrow footholds, along edges, or upon slippery terrain, you may be required to perform an Acrobatics check to maintain balance.
+**Balance.** When standing on narrow footholds, along edges, or upon slippery terrain, you may be required to perform an Acrobatics check to maintain balance.<br>

 | Rank | Acrobatics Skill Progression       |
 | ---- | ---------------------------------- |